Ankitaghavate/House-Price-Prediction/README.md

 ## Files 📂
 - `House_Price_Prediction.ipynb`: Main notebook with code and explanations.
-- `data`: Folder containing the dataset.
+- `data`: Folder containing the dataset file.

 ## Contact 📬
-For any queries, reach out at [Your Email].
+For any queries, reach out at ghavateankita@gmail.com.

 Feel free to contribute and improve the project! 🎉